 Aloha, Amazon Seller!

 The first thing we must say is that there is no all-in-one pricing strategy for all occasions.
 If you are looking for a simple solution, you will be, most likely, disappointed.
-However, you can use various combinations of FBA pricing strategies and tips for each of your products, the same way as you do when you create your listing.
+However, you can use various combinations of FBA pricing strategies and tips for each of your products, the same way as you do when you create your brand listing.

 There are, of course, ‘seller gurus’, saying that ‘from their experience’, you can simply add on a more-or-less 5% (1.5%, 3%...) to the average Amazon price and this is it.
 If you do that, most likely your product will appear on page 18 of the organic search and no one would even consider buying it.

 Okay, how to avoid that and how to price on Amazon?
-As always, you need to be analytical, and, as strange as it sounds with redard to pricing, you need to be creative.
+As always, you need to be analytical, and, as strange as it sounds with regard to pricing, you need to be creative.
 But first of all, you have to understand that pricing strategy as such is a part of your product concept.
-Moreover, pricing items is an essential driver of your overall marketing strategy for the product, and, if applied wisely, can become an added value to attract conversions.
+Moreover, item pricing is an essential driver of your overall marketing strategy for the product, and, if applied wisely, can become an added value to attract conversions.

 That said, you must admit from the start that there is some way to go in order to set your perfect price.
 But at the far end, your efforts will be rewarded.
 Firstly, you will get your money, which is the goal of each sale.
-And secondly, you will find out that the process of setting Amazon pricing strategy is very similar to the quest: it’s very exciting to go through the labyrinth of figure-driven product metrics.
+And secondly, you will find out that the process of setting an Amazon pricing strategy is very similar to the quest: it’s very exciting to go through the labyrinth of figure-driven product metrics.

 Why Price Matters?